• Skip to primary navigation

 I’ll try the same for 2018.

 That’s a run-down of how I organize my creative goals at the beginning of the year.
-Like I mentioned at the beginning, I don’t focus on money or business goals in January because I look at those pretty thoroughly and in-depth at the end of the financial year, which is when I need to look at those numbers for tax and other reasons anyway.
+As I said, I don’t focus on money or business goals in January because I look at those pretty thoroughly and in-depth at the end of the financial year, which is when I need to look at those numbers for tax and other reasons, anyway.

 When I think about the way I would like to live my life and the person I’d like to be, when I sit down to envision what my life would look like if everything was perfect, I know that I’d read every day, I’d write every day, and I’d travel as much as possible.